— Book Award —

 Award Cycle: Not applicable.

-Committee Chair and End of Term: Lisa LeCount
+Committee Chair and End of Term: Elizabeth Arkush

-Committee Members and Ends of Terms: Susan Toby Evans , Paul Fish , Nan Gonlin , Evan Peacock
+Committee Members and Ends of Terms: John H. Blitz , Paul Fish , Lynn H. Gamble , Nan Gonlin

-Who Is Eligible to Submit Nominations or Apply for the Award: The Book Award committee solicits nominations for these prizes.
-Books published in 2011 or more recently are eligible.
-In the Scholarly Book Award category, the first author must be a member of the SAA, and all members receive the award.
+*Who Is Eligible to Submit Nominations or Apply for the Award: The Book Award committee solicits nominations for these prizes from publishers.
+Books published in 2012 or more recently are eligible.
+In the Scholarly Book Award category, the first author must be a member of the SAA, and all authors receive the award.
 In the Popular Book Award category, all authors may be members or non-members of the SAA and all authors receive the award.

-Nomination/Submission Materials Required: One copy of the nominated book must be sent to each member of the committee.
-Please contact the chair of the committee, Lisa LeCount, for an updated list of the committee members.
+*Nomination/Submission Materials Required: One copy of the nominated book must be sent to each member of the committee.
+Please contact the chair of the committee, Elizabeth Arkush, for an updated list of the committee members.

 Other Special Requirements: Nominators must arrange to have one copy of the nominated book sent to each member of the committee.